wookayin/tensorflow-talk-debugging/slides/main.md

 ---

 ## Tensorboard and Summary: Noteworthies

 - Fetching histogram summary is *extremely* slow!
-    - GPU utilization can become very low
+    - GPU utilization can become very low (if the serialized values are huge)
     - In non-debugging mode, disable it completely; or fetch summaries only **periodically**, e.g.
     ```python
     eval_tensors = [self.loss, self.train_op]